 Public transportation is available in Nashville.
 People who enjoy taking public transportation, who don't like driving, or who want to maintain an eco-friendly lifestyle have options.

-Nashville is home to about 170 primary schools and secondary schools, so there is a wide range of schooling options available for Nashville students.
+Nashville is home to about 170 primary and secondary schools, so a wide range of schooling options are available for Nashville students.
 Nashville schools are in the Metropolitan Nashville Public School district, with Williamson County School District and Franklin School District as alternative school districts nearby.
-School ratings vary.
-Parents moving to the area should look up the different school districts to find out which schools are right for them and find the best schools for their children's unique needs.

 There are also about 20 colleges in the Nashville area, including Vanderbilt University and Tennessee State University.
-Several technical schools, specialty schools and religious institutions are also available in the area.
-Nashville has everything that people need to get their early education up through their college degree.
+Several technical schools, specialty schools, and religious institutions are also available in the area.
+Nashville has everything people need to get their early education through their college degrees.